Facebook iconGraph RAG vs Temporal Graph RAG: How AI Understands Time

 Documents:

-1. “Sarah Chen joined TechCorp as Senior Data Scientist in 2020.
+1. “Sarah Chen joined TechCorp as a Senior Data Scientist in 2020.
 She leads the machine learning initiative.”

 2. “The machine learning initiative improves customer analytics.”

-3. “TechCorp’s AI division is headed by Dr. Michael Rodriguez.”
+3. “TechCorp’s AI division is headed by Dr Michael Rodriguez.”

 4. “The customer analytics project increased sales by 25% last quarter.”